Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Head southeast of downtown Los Angeles and enjoy endless patches of the orange and blue wildflowers in Chino Hills State Park.
 Famous as a superb hiking destination throughout the year, the area looks especially alluring in spring.
 Mostly California poppies sprout up from the ground, setting the hills “on fire”.

 The floral abundance is irresistible.
-Influx of the visitors at the time of the bloom certainly proves it, making the park yet another favorite place to see the wildflowers near Los Angeles.
+An influx of visitors at the time of the bloom certainly proves it, making the park another favorite place to see the wildflowers near the city.
 While the regular park’s guests carry on their hiking activities at any time of the year, the newest visitors stop at the area to delight in its flowery carpets.

-You don’t need to walk a long distance before laying your eyes on the spring “magic”.
+You don’t need to walk a long distance before feasting your eyes on the spring “magic”.
 The flowery blankets present themselves in their full glory less than a mile from a parking lot.

 For longer hiking adventures, follow the 3.4-mile Bane Canyon Short Loop Trail or the 5.8-mile Bane Canyon Loop Trail and enjoy the vibrant wildflowers a short drive from Los Angeles.